dorothyychou/CSE110_LAB1/index.md

 # Dorothy Chou
 ![profile pic](./images/me.jpg)

 Hello!
-My name is Dorothy Chou.
-I am a third year student at *University of California, San Diego* pursuing a major in Mathematics-Computer Science and minor in Interaction Design.
+My name is **Dorothy Chou**.
+I am a third year student at *University of California, San Diego* pursuing a major in Mathematics-Computer Science and minor in Interaction Design. ~~Please ignore this sentence.~~

 ## Programming Languages
 Some programming languages I am familiar with are: